Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/blacklistManagement-generic-http.md

 ### remove

-The service operation **request** requires an [identity related header or certificate](../authentication_policy.md/#http) and a List<[SystemName](../primitives.md#systemname)> as path variable, which contains the names of the systems to remove from the blacklist.
+The service operation **request** requires an [identity related header or certificate](../authentication_policy.md/#http) and a query parameter _names_, which is a List<[SystemName](../primitives.md#systemname)>.
+It contains the names of the systems to remove from the blacklist.
 This means that their active entries will be inactivated.

 ```
-DELETE /blacklist/mgmt/remove/AlertConsumer1,AlertConsumer2 HTTP/1.1
+DELETE /blacklist/mgmt/remove?names=AlertConsumer1&names=AlertConsumer2 HTTP/1.1
 Authorization: Bearer <identity-info>
 ```
 The service operation **responds** with the status code `200` if called successfully.
 The success response does not contain any response body.